kanaparti/GettingAndCleaningData/README.md

-# GettingAndCleaningData
+# Getting And Cleaning Data
-GettingAndCleaningData
+Getting And Cleaning Data

-Course Project
+# Course Project
 You should create one R script called run_analysis.R that does the following.
 1.Merges the training and the test sets to create one data set.
 2.Extracts only the measurements on the mean and standard deviation for each measurement.